youssef3332-a11y/Dining-_Philosophers_Problem/README.md

 #define max_time_no_eating 2 //decrease if you want to test the starvation
 #define sleeping_time 2 //increase to make the starvation happen
 ```
+# Execution

+Once you have the project on your local machine and you set the parameters you want, you can use the [Makefile](Makefile) to compile and run the program:

+-to compile the program use the command ```make``` the compiler will recognize the Makefile and execute it, this command will generate an executable file named
+*dining_table* , you can change this name simply by modifying the variable ```C TARGET = dining_table ``` in the Makefile.

+- to run the program use the command ```./dining_table```.

+- if you want to remove the files created you can execute the following command ```make clean``` , this command will delete all the files except the source code.